 Air leakage or ventilation heat loss in a house is harder to measure and control.
 We need a certain level of fresh air to replenish the air that we breathe so there is guidance for how many air changes an hour each room in a house should have.
 The problem is that if there is too much air leakage we lose our expensively heated air much faster than we need to, resulting in bigger heating bills and colder rooms.
 We are not going to consider air leakage in any detail here, although as houses get better insulated to reduce heat loss through the fabric then the heat lost through air leakage starts to become more significant.

 How u-values have dropped over the years

-Table 1 below shows the u-values required by Building Regulations for each building component each decade, during construction of a new dwelling.
+Table 1 below shows the u-values required by Building Regulations for each component each decade, during construction of a new dwelling.
 In the 1970s compliance could also be demonstrated by using recognised construction details which approximated to the maximum U-value.
 The figures for 2019 use the Concurrent Notional Dwelling Specification to demonstrate compliance, as the regulations do allow a slightly worse performance of one component if it is compensated by better performance of another.
 Building Regulations actually change more frequently than every decade, usually about every 5 years or so and each part of the regulations may be updated at a different time, but it gives a good guide to what has happened over the last 50 years.
 Highlighted in violet is the first time the u-value requirement for a component was strengthened.

 Table 1: U-values By Building Component For New Homes